Otto Orseolo: Dogeship

-Reign and deposition (1008–1026)

 Scandal marked much of Otto's reign, as he showed a clear inclination toward nepotism with the elevation of several relatives to positions of power.
-In 1017, his grandfather Vitale Candiano, Doge of Venice and Patriarch of Grado, died.
+In 1017 Vitale IV Candiano, Patriarch of Grado, died.
 Otto appointed his elder brother (Pietro's second son), Orso Orseolo, already Bishop of Torcello, to the vacant patriarchate.
 Otto then filled the vacant Torcello with his younger brother Vitale Orseolo.
 These actions lost him the support of the people, though they did not yet clamour for his removal from office.
 The denunciations of Poppo of Treffen, the Patriarch of Aquileia, incited the Venetians to expel Otto and the patriarch of Grado from Venice, whence they took refuge in Istria from 1022 to 1023.
 But in that latter year, Poppo sacked the patriarchal palace and church in Grado and the Venetians recalled Otto and Orso.

+In 1024, Pope John XIX confirmed Orso's right to hold Grado and confirmed the patriarchal rights of his see vis-à-vis Aquileia.
+However, Otto continued to use church appointments to his own personal and familial advantage and the enemies of the Orseolo in Venice, with popular support, moved to depose him in 1026.
+The group of rebels, led by Domenico Flabanico, imprisoned the doge and, after cutting off his beard as a sign of humiliation, exiled him, replacing him with Pietro Barbolano.
+Otto's brothers Orso and Vitale were deposed as well.